Constant-delay enumeration for SLP-compressed documents: Evaluation of annotated automata over SLP-compressed strings

-For the algorithm, we use the set of all $Q\times Q$ matrices where entry $M[p,q]$ is a node in $V$ for every $p,q \in Q$.
-Intuitively, each node $M[p,q]$ represents all outputs $\sem{\cD}(M[p,q])$ of partial runs from state $p$ to state $q$, which can be enumerated with output-linear delay by Theorem~\ref{theo:data-structure-eps}.
-Intuitively, $M[p,q] = \bot$ represents that there is no run from $p$ to $q$, and $M[p,q] = \epsilon$ represents that there is a single run without outputs.
+For the algorithm, we use the set of all $Q\times Q$ matrices where entry $M[p,q]$ is a node in~$V$ for every $p,q \in Q$.
+Each node $M[p,q]$ represents all annotations of partial runs from state $p$ to state $q$, which can be enumerated with output-linear delay by Theorem~\ref{theo:data-structure-eps}.
+Further, $M[p,q] = \bot$ represents that there is no run, and $M[p,q] = \epsilon$ that there is a single run without outputs (i.e., a run that produces the $\epsilon$ output).